ibmtjbot/node-tjbotlib/README.md

 TBD
 ```

-### tj.takePhoto(filePath)
+### tj.takePhoto(targetPath)

-Takes an argument of the path where the image file should be saved.
-If `filePath` is null, image is stored in a temporary location.
-This method returns the location `targetPath` where image file was saved.
+Takes an argument of the path `targetPath` where the image file should be saved.
+If `targetPath` is null, image is stored in a temporary location.
+This method also returns the location `filePath` where image file was saved.

 Sample usage:

 ```
-tj.takePhoto(filePath).then(function(targetPath) {
+tj.takePhoto(targetPath).then(function(filePath) {
     ...
 });
 ```